MAILEX: Email Event and Argument Extraction: The Dataset

-We present the dataset statistics in Table~\ref{Tab:MailExDataStats}-\ref{tab:event_arg_dist}.
-As observed, the event distributions are imbalanced across different event types (e.g., events related to delivering data are more common than amendments); similarly for argument roles.
+\textbf{Imbalanced type and role distribution.} {As shown in Table~\ref{tab:event_arg_dist}, the event distributions are imbalanced across different event types (e.g., events related to delivering data are more common than amendments); similarly for argument roles.}